emaloney/CleanroomLogger/BREAKING-CHANGES.md

 7. The `LogEntry` struct's `callingFunction` property has been renamed `callingStackFrame` to reflect the fact that the caller may not be a function.
 (This can be true in the Swift REPL and Xcode Playgrounds, for example.)

 8. The `DailyRotatingLogFileRecorder` class has been renamed `RotatingLogFileRecorder`.
+Also, the class no longer creates the log directory; it is now expected that the caller will ensure that the directory exists prior to use, or that the `RotatingLogFileRecorder`'s `createLogDirectory()` function will be called.
+This was to avoid some ugly design side-effects resulting from the old `DailyRotatingLogFileRecorder`'s having a failable initializer.

 9. The `enable()` functions now require parameter labels for all parameters, including the first one.

 10. The `DefaultLogFormatter` has been removed.
 The `StandardLogFormatter` provides equivalent functionality.

+11.